 The fuck are you doing?
 A question I've been asking myself often.
 I'd like to ask everyone else the same question, but it might seem slightly rude.
 We (maybe not you, but at the very least, myself, the few I call friends, and everyone else I see taking the 8am train to the city of feigned industrial interests) go to work every day and sit at our desks, all at varying points on the spectrum of "how numb am I to my indifference to this nonsense that really has fuck-all to do with me."
 We do maybe an hour's worth of honest, full-effort work, and spend the rest of the day making idle talk with coworkers whom, through sheer boredom, we have fooled ourselves into regarding as worth talking to.
 Or screwing around with a stupid foosball table.
 Sometimes we talk to our bosses, get served a confusing cocktail of "good job" and "please get this done ASAP", become filled with a temporary sense of purpose, and we feel mildly accomplished as we leave the office for the prospect of being stuck in a moving asylum of equally pitiful zombies for an hour or two until we get home and suddenly wake from deep depressing slumber just to watch a goddamn episode of our favorite TV show.

 All of this just seems like the most elaborate distraction in the world.
 But the beauty is in how the things that this distraction is meant to obscure is different for everyone.
 The entrepreneurial dream of making money out of nothing, the groundbreaking band concept with a million instruments playing nothing all at the same time, the girl who could make you drop everything in an instant to live as savages in the wilderness with, the cult-favorite novel that remains unwritten.
 A lot of people seem to have no idea what is behind the ugly veil of their careers.
 All I see are outlines.
 They constantly bend and warp, but they are there.
-The fuck are you doing?
+What the fuck are you doing?

 Seinfeld was still on during dinner tonight, but my mom wanted to watch the Republican National Convention, so we did.
 I'm not big on politics because I'm immature and find it hard to care about anything beyond my own little sphere.
 But as I'm watching Ann talking about her love for Mitt and the mothers who supposedly hold the nation together or however she said it, I become increasingly slackjawed, literally and figuratively.
 What is the point of this stuff?
 Most people who are able to tie their shoes know that these substance-lacking speeches are cleverly engineered to entice the very people they haven't managed to entice yet, regardless of how much truth stretching and rhetoric injecting they have to do to make it a full speech and not just a two minute presentation.
 And why is everyone in the crowd acting like Mitt Romney's oversupportive auntie?
 At several points in the convention coverage on ABC, they snap to people in the audience who are nodding their heads in a pseudo-spiritual trance of agreement or just cheering like a bunch of idiots at a rock concert.
 For a few moments, I was almost scared.
 Are they high?
 When exactly did politicians become rockstars to be idolized in such fashion?